 In 2005, Pacific Life’s M.L.
 Stern securities unit was fined by request of the Municipal Securities Rulemaking Board for failing to provide customers with official statements (prospectuses) in a timely manner and failing to file proper forms with the Board.

 The previous year M.L.
 Stern had been fined for “inaccurate reporting” to the MSRB and “erroneous municipal filings.”
 Three years earlier the MSRB had requested fines for inaccurate information on more than 50 municipal orders.

-The NASD fined the same Pacific Life unit in 2004 for permitted two registered persons to engage in securities business while their licenses were inactive for failure to complete requirements.
+The FINRA fined the same Pacific Life unit in 2004 for permitted two registered persons to engage in securities business while their licenses were inactive for failure to complete requirements.
 Prior to all such actions, the firm had been censured and fined at least four times for reporting and other violations.
 The firm consented to all such fines and other sanctions described above without admitting the claims.

 The State of Illinois at one time considered revocation of M. L. Stern’s license for reporting failures.